jacotec/FreePBX-Superfecta-Tellows/README.md

 * SPAM Threshold: The Tellows score from which on a caller is marked as spam.
 Defaults to 7.
 * COMMENTS Threshold: The number must have at least this number of comments to be marked as spam.
 Defaults to 2.
 * SEARCHES Threshold: The number must have at least this number of searches to be marked as spam.
 Defaults to 5.
 * Tellows Key: Your Tellows API key as MD5 hash.
-The module currently works also without a key, but it's not clear if this is limited by Tellows.
+If the API key is missing or not valid, a debug message will mention this.
+No data will be returned by this source in this case.